angular/components/src/material/schematics/ng-generate/m3-theme/README.md

   // or uncomment the lines below to generate them from the theme.
   // @include mat.system-level-colors(my-theme.$light-theme);
   // @include mat.system-level-typography(my-theme.$light-theme);

+  // When generating high contrast override mixins, uncomment the lines below to override
+  // the system variables only when users specify.
+  // @media (prefers-contrast: more) {
+  //   @include my-theme.high-contrast-light-theme-overrides();
+  // }
 }
 ```